 In programming and for databases, data types are used to specify the type of a variable.
-This also determines, for example, which operations can be performed with these variables and which lead to errors.
+This also determines, which operations can be performed with these variables and which leads to errors.
 For example, when storing a text, mathematical operations such as additions are not possible.

 What are Data Types?

 In computer science, one defines data types for which a certain set of operations is possible without problems.
 With all data, which belong to a data type, these operations can be accomplished and it is ensured that no error message occurs.